hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 But then I thought, why not compile QMK firmware with my own keymap?
 I already installed the tools for it.
 And as it turned out, QMK is prepared for this party!

 QMK provides the possibility to create changes in **user space** and in a **keymap**.
-User space changes are applied for all keymaps, and keymap changes are applied for a specific keymap.
+User space changes are applied for all custom keymaps, and keymap changes are applied for a specific keymap.
 I created a new layout for the Q8.
 GitHub username is usually used for own keymaps, which in practice means that there is a folder called default for the default keymap and another called hrvthzslt for my custom one with the following files:

 - `keymap.c` - the keymap itself
 - `rules.mk` - makefile rules for the keymap